 In Sri Lanka, the local currency is the Sri Lankan rupee, which is often referred to as LKR.
 At the time of writing, £1 = about 220 LKR, so often looked at 500 LKR as around £2.40.
 To put into local context, this is the average cost of a 15 minute Tuk Tuk ride, for example between Unawatuna and Galle.

 Sri Lankan food is heavenly.
 Less spicy and hot than its neighbour India, Sri Lanka dishes ooze flavour but are unlikely to destroy your palette.
-Street food is also great in Sri Lanka and hygiene is generally really good – far better than India.
+Street food is also great in Sri Lanka and hygiene is generally really good.
 My favourite street food or dish to order in a restaurant was called Kottu.
 This dish is a mixture of ripped up roti, mixed with chicken or seafood, vegetables and a sauce.
 Absolutely delicious in every place that we had it!